JolleNo10/RmeAdiVolumeController/README.md

 The byte conversion is based on a script provided by user danadam at https://www.audiosciencereview.com/forum/index.php?threads/rme-adi-2-remote-app-race-for-the-best-alternative-software-was-started-today.48352/#post-1733256 so all credit to him for the conversion code.

 These scripts were originally tailored to meet my requirements for my personal setup.
-As a result, the code quality may reflect this as well!
+As a result, the code quality may reflect this !

 ## Table of Contents